Morita equivalence of Nijenhuis structures: Infinitesimal Nijenhuis structures

 both with connected and simply-connected fibers, together with two \textit{complete} infinitesimal actions $\mathscr{a}_{1}:\Gamma(A_{1})\to \mathfrak{X}(P)$ and $\mathscr{a}_{2}:\Gamma(A_{2}^{\mathrm{op}})\to \mathfrak{X}(P)$, satisfying the following properties: \begin{enumerate}[label=(\alph*)] \item The actions commute, i.e., for all $\xi\in \Gamma(A_{1})$ and $\zeta\in \Gamma(A_{2}^{\mathrm{op}})$,

 \item For every $p\in P$, the bundle maps $\mathscr{a}_{1\, p}:\left(\mu_{1}^{*}A_{1}\right)_{p}\to T_{p}P$ and $\mathscr{a}_{2\, p}:\left(\mu_{2}^{*}A_{2}\right)_{p}\to T_{p}P$ are injective, and

 \end{enumerate} In this setting, we call $P$ an \textbf{infinitesimal Morita $(A_1, A_2)$-bibundle}. \end{definition} \begin{remark} The existence of a complete action of a Lie algebroid on a surjective submersion is equivalent to the integrability of the algebroid (\cite[Theorem 4.1]{alvarez2021complete} and \cite[Theorem 8]{crainic-fernandes2004integrability}).
 Consequently, Definition \ref{def:morita-equiv-algebroid} applies exclusively to integrable Lie algebroids.
 This ensures that infinitesimal Morita equivalences of Lie algebroids correspond to Morita equivalences of the respective source-simply connected Lie groupoids (Lemma \ref{lemma:correspondence-morita}).
-In contrast, the notion of Morita equivalence in \cite{ginzburg2001grothendieck} is defined by requiring the pullback Lie algebroids $\mu_{1}^{!}A_{1}$ and $\mu_{2}^{!}A_{2}$ to be isomorphic (with simply-connected $\mu_{i}$-fibers), a condition that arises from differentiating Morita morphisms rather than bibundles. \end{remark} It is known that a complete action of a Lie algebroid integrates to a global action of the corresponding source-simply connected Lie groupoid (see \cite[Theorem 2.1]{mokri1996lie} and \cite[Theorem 5.3]{moerdijk2002integrability}).
-More precisely, if $\mathscr{a}:\Gamma(A)\to \mathfrak{X}(P)$ is a complete action of $A\to M$ on $\mu:P\to M$, then there exists a unique action $\mathscr{A}:G\times_{(\mathbf{s},\mu)}P\to P$ of the source-simply connected Lie groupoid $G\rightrightarrows M$ integrating $A$.
-The infinitesimal and global actions are related by
+In contrast, the notion of Morita equivalence in \cite{ginzburg2001grothendieck} is defined by requiring the pullback Lie algebroids $\mu_{1}^{!}A_{1}$ and $\mu_{2}^{!}A_{2}$ to be isomorphic (with simply-connected $\mu_{i}$-fibers), a condition that arises from differentiating Morita morphisms rather than bibundles. \end{remark} \begin{remark} The conditions for Morita equivalence of Lie algebroids allow us to construct an action of the product algebroid $A_{1} \times A_{2}^{\mathrm{op}}$ on the submersion $\mu \coloneqq (\mu_{1}, \mu_{2}) \colon P \to M_{1} \times M_{2}$.
+This action is defined by